-We all creep out from that familiar bone-crushing sound we hear when playing Mortal Kombat with our friends, but you must admit it certainly creates a completely unique gaming atmosphere.
-That’s why it’s always boring to play games or watch movies at our friend’s who don’t have a powerful set of PC speakers connected to their desktop or laptop.
+We all wince at that familiar bone-crushing sound we hear when playing Mortal Kombat with our friends, but you must admit it certainly creates a completely unique gaming atmosphere.
+That’s why it’s always boring to play games or watch movies with our friends who don’t have a powerful set of PC speakers connected to their desktops or laptop.

 To avoid this and take the gaming party to your place we’ve selected the best PC speakers money can buy.
 Don’t worry, we’ve included some affordable options as well.